Jonathan Wilson

 He founded and edits the football quarterly The Blizzard, is a columnist for the Guardian and World Soccer, writes for Unherd.
 He has been named FSA Football Writer of the Year a record four times.

-A regular on the Football Weekly podcast, Wilson is also co-host of It Was What It Was: the Football History Podcast.
+A regular on the Football Weekly podcast, Wilson is also co-host of It Was What It Was: the Football History Podcast and was also one of gang of seven who founded Libero podcast.
 He has given lectures and spoken at conferences in the UK, US, Germany, Finland, Denmark, Norway, Turkey and Hungary.

 Latest News